 After a colleague falls ill, psychiatrist Sam Foster is assigned one of their patients – art student Henry Letham.
 Henry concerns Sam when he announces that he is going to commit suicide at midnight that Saturday.
 As he becomes drawn into trying to ascertain Henry’s reasons for wanting to commit suicide, Sam finds that Henry has the uncanny ability to predict things.
 Sam visits Henry’s mother but others insist that she died months ago.
 As Sam becomes more deeply enwound in the mysteries surrounding Henry’s encroaching suicide, reality begins to blur altogether.

 Stay was an interesting film that never achieved much in the way of box-office when it came out.
 It was directed by Marc Forster, who emerged with the awards-acclaimed likes of Monster’s Ball (2001) and the J.M.
 Barrie biopic Finding Neverland (2004), both of which this author felt were overrated.
-Following Stay, Forster went onto make the meta-fiction Stranger Than Fiction (2006), the drama The Kite Runner (2007), the James Bond film Quantum of Solace (2008) and the zombie film World War Z (2013).
+Following Stay, Forster went onto make the meta-fiction Stranger Than Fiction (2006), the drama The Kite Runner (2007), the James Bond film Quantum of Solace (2008), World War Z (2013) and other works.
+(See below for Marc Forster’s other genre films).
 Screenwriter David Benioff had previously written The 25th Hour (2002) and Troy (2004) and subsequently X-Men Origins: Wolverine (2009) and created the tv series Game of Thrones (2011– ).

 Marc Forster has a coolly sophisticated visual style.
 There are some subtle fades and dissolves between scenes where the last image of one shot morphs into the start of the next.
 The mystery gradually develops with an increasing disquiet – all with the tempo of the film never rising above the same eerie mannerdness – vignettes of strangers passing, images of figures outlined in the foreground, or odd disjunctions like the street scene with workmen lifting a piano and a kid losing his balloon that keeps being repeated over.
 There are some spooky scenes with Ewan McGregor visiting Ryan Gosling’s mother (Kate Burton) where she starts becoming non-coherent and then bleeding from a wound on her head, before in the next scenes the sheriff reveals that she died some months ago.
 Or a scene when Ryan Gosling realises that the people and cars in the street are frozen still watching him bleed from his head.
 Forster casts known actors like Bob Hoskins and Janeane Garofalo in small parts but in ways that hold a jolt – we are not used to seeing either actor in such a physically decrepit state.
 There are some extremely lovely shots of New York streets covered in rain and blurred like the colours had started to wash out, and especially the drift towards the crash scene at the climax as the sky starts to rain in streamers of light that gradually become artful colour fades.